rhendrickson42/msds6306Case2/codebook.md

 <td style="text-align:left;"> AIP12 I am more punctual than most people I know </td>
   </tr>
 <tr>
-<td style="text-align:left;"> AIP13 I do routine maintenance e g changing the car oil on things I own as often as I should </td>
+<td style="text-align:left;"> AIP13 I do routine maintenance e g changing the car oil on things I own as often </td>
   </tr>
 <tr>
-<td style="text-align:left;"> AIP14 When I have to be somewhere at a certain time my friends expect me to run a bit late </td>
+<td style="text-align:left;"> AIP14 When I have to be somewhere at a certain time my friends expect me to run </td>
   </tr>
 <tr>
 <td style="text-align:left;"> AIP15 Putting things off till the last minute has cost me money in the past </td>